veksh/cloudresume/README.md

 # cloudresume

-Simple framework to automate deployment of my resume as a static site on AWS, inspired by [cloud resume challenge](https://cloudresumechallenge.dev/)
+Simple framework to automate deployment of my [resume](https://resume.veksh.in) on AWS, inspired by [cloud resume challenge](https://cloudresumechallenge.dev/)